bcoles/kasld/docs/reproducibility.md

 `extra/anonymize-fdt` for device-tree boards) redacts host-identifying text — hostname, CPU model, UUIDs, MACs, sensitive `cmdline` values — from `cpuinfo`/`cmdline`/`version`/`dmesg`, but never touches `/proc/kallsyms` or the iomem kernel line, so the base survives.
+A capture's symbol table is reduced to the landmarks a fixture reads by `extra/trim-kallsyms`, which validates the capture before and after and keeps the reduction only when the soundness result is identical — a component that resolves a symbol by name reads a truncated table as an absence rather than an omission.
 The offline checks are cheap and continuous; the VM check is slower and run periodically.

 ## Contents